imnotagooddeveloper/Who-is-this-guy/README.md

 <hr>

-<h2>Life, War Thunder, more War Thunder & The Future</h2>
+<h2>Life, War Thunder, more War Thunder, Sushi Thoughts & The Future</h2>
 <p>At one point, I went through a tough breakup with someone I had been with for <strong>5-6 years</strong>.
-It was hard, but I found things that kept me going.
-One of those things was <strong>War Thunder</strong>, a game I started playing after that.</p>
+It was hard, yes it was reason of sushi (not the food but the rope one) but I found things that kept me going.
+Like: <strong>War Thunder, Bad Apple</strong> and <strong>My Cat</strong></p>

-<p>Sometimes, having a <strong>hobby or passion</strong>—whether it’s programming, gaming, or something else—can help you stay motivated even when life gets tough.</p>
+<p>If i was did the "sushi" you wouldnt read this.
+Yes i agree life is like a sabot shell sometimes.
+It rlly hits hard but if you prepare yourself a bit (angle yourself for tank commanders) you wont even feel it.</p>

 <hr>